MKbotics/MKbotics/README.md

 # 👋 Hey there, I'm Mk!

-🎯 I'm a 15 y/o tech enthusiast who builds cool stuff with ESP32, Arduino, Python, and AI.
+🎯 I'm a 15 y/o tech enthusiast and hobbyist who builds cool stuff with ESP32, Arduino, Python, and AI.

 💡 I turn ideas into real working robots, smart systems, and IoT gadgets.
 🔧 Most of my builds combine microcontrollers, sensors, automation, and a little creativity.